 My agility class threw a puppy shower for me and Shane received a lot of very cool treats and toys.
 Here he is with a treat that was supposed to keep him occupied for hours.
 In just a few minutes, he figured out how to pop the treat out of the plastic holder.
 Ate the whole thing, which reappeared the next day in a not so appealing way.

+This past winter, we had an ice storm.
+Shane spent quite a bit of time out there attacking the snow.
+We built the deck over his pee spot, so he's had quite an adjustment.
 For all the puppy stuff he's done, Shane is just the most loving fun dog.
 He loves to play fetch with the Frisbee.
 We spend a lot of time in our backyard practicing agility, which he just loves.

 I think I've caught you up on life with puppy Shane.
 He's already starting to exhibit more mature behavior.
 He's finishing his beginning agility classes and is entered in a show at the end of August.
 I can't wait.